Building a Bulk Asynchronous Bird Recipient Validation Tool

 So I scrapped using Python and went back to the drawing board…

 I settled on utilizing NodeJS due to its ability to perform non-blocking i/o operations extremely well.
+Another excellent option for handling asynchronous API processing is building serverless webhook consumers with Azure Functions, which can efficiently handle variable workloads.
 I also am pretty familiar with programming in NodeJS.

-Utilizing asynchronous aspects of NodeJS, this ended up working well.
-For more details about asynchronous programming in NodeJS, see https://blog.risingstack.com/node-hero-async-programming-in-node-js/
+Utilizing asynchronous aspects of Node.js, this approach worked well.
+For more details about asynchronous programming in Node.js, see RisingStack’s guide to asynchronous programming in Node.js.

 My second mistake: trying to read the file into memory